OSTraining/OSToolbar-WP/README.md

 ### Can I Watch These Videos On All My Sites?

 Yes, the plugin is released under the GPL license and you can install it on as many sites as wish.

-### How Do I Show These Videos on the Front of My Site?

-1. Go to a post or page.
-2. There will be an OSToolbar button in the editor.
-Click that button.
-3. The button will insert this code into your content [ostoolbar]
-4. Save and you're done!

 ## Screenshots